Are you curious about driving in Alaska in fall or winter? Read why snow isn’t your “enemy.”

 About three weeks after fall equinox, daylight hours plus dawn become shorter than the hours of complete darkness.
 Even under full moon clear sky conditions, it is dark – damned dark.
 The headlights just show a bit of the road and the light gets absorbed in the boreal forest like by a black body1.
 Some mail boxes along the road look like moose which is irritating.

 Moose are what Alaskan drivers are afraid of.
 Moose munch on twigs and hence walk around scrub and permafrost areas and the scrubs along the roads.
 Moose are brown like the ground and their surroundings.
 Thus, they are hard to see.
 They may enter the road out of the blue.
 If you hit a moose, you kill the moose.
 You consider yourself lucky when you survive with some injuries.
 Of course, your car is totaled.
 BTW never get between a moose cow and her baby.

 How does a scenic winter ride in Alaska look like?
 What difference does the snow make?
 Sure, snow increases the length of your breaking distance.
 However, snow is white.
 It reflects the beams of your headlights.
 Thus, it is less dark.
 You can see farther than without snow.
 As you can see in the first photo of this post, the snow reflects the light and “lightens up” the darkness.
 Furthermore, you have a chance to see the moose against the white when the moose move.
 You at least have a chance to avoid killing them!

 In 2003, I drove from Goldstream to Fairbanks International Airport to pick up my husband.
-Driving around a curve from a forested area into an area with snow-covered permafrost I saw motion and immediately hit the brakes and tried to keep the car straight on the icy road that had lower ground to its left and right.
-Upon standing a moose cow and her calf jumped out of the ditch and crossed the road about 10 yards (9.14 m) in front of me to vanish in the dish on the other side of the road.
+Driving around a curve from a forested area into an area with snow-covered permafrost I saw motion.
+I immediately hit the brakes and tried to keep the car straight on the icy road that had lower ground to its left and right.
+Upon standing of the car a moose cow and her calf jumped out of the ditch and crossed the road about 10 yards (9.14 m) in front of me to vanish in the dish on the other side of the road.